 - Try to balance yourself.
 You may fall off but remember to get up and try again.

-Paddling techniques and tips for beginners
+Paddling techniques and beginners guide

-There are different techniques for paddling, but they all revolve around using the paddle as a lever.
+There are different beginners guide and techniques for paddling, but they all revolve around using the paddle as a lever.
 To hold the paddle in the right way, place one hand on the top and the other on the shaft.
 Avoid placing both hands on the shaft.
 Don’t get in a surf position on flat water.
 This will not only make boarding difficult but will also increase your chances of falling.

 The grip on your paddle should be approximately shoulder-width apart so that you can get the maximum power.
 A short grip will require you to exert more energy but will give powerless strokes.
 Dip the blade of the paddle fully in the water to take a stroke.
 If you feel difficult to completely dip your paddle’s blade in the water, then the paddle is too short for you.